YaN9-Y/D4/README.md

 ```
 and check the results in 'checkpoints/quick_test/results'

+If you want to see the depth estimation and haze generation results, change the `TEST_MODE` term from `pair_test` to `clean`, then run the same command.

 ### 1.Training
 1)Prepair the SOTS-indoor training datasets following the operations in the Dataset part.
 2)Add a config file 'config.yml' in your checkpoints folder.
 We provide a example checkpoints folder and config file in `./checkpoints/train_example`